Thanal (2025 film): Theatrical

 Thanal released in theatres on 12 September 2025.
 Earlier it was scheduled for 29 August 2025.

 Home media

-Thanal was premiered on Prime Video on 17 October 2025.
+Thanal was premiered on Amazon Prime Video on 17 October 2025, and also in Lionsgate Play on 21 November 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "The film wants urgency from the first frame, yet the opening encounter is staged in a way that drains belief."
 Anusha Sundar of OTTplay gave 2/5 stars and wrote "The Atharvaa-led film is engaging in parts and shows some potential to be the solid thriller it wants to be.
 But when it confuses more idea and brings in sudden flashes of back stories, it goes wandering with lost ideas".

 Dinamalar gave 2.75/5 stars.
 The film was also reviewed by Dina Thanthi.